Worldline description of a bi-adjoint scalar and the zeroth copy: Introduction

 \section{Introduction}

 The duality between color and kinematics \cite{Bern_2008,Bern:2010ue} reveals a deep structure relating amplitudes of gauge and gravity theories, see \cite{Bern:2019prr} for a review.
 An interesting model, used for studying color/kinematic relations, is that of a bi-adjoint scalar \cite{Cachazo:2013hca, Cachazo:2013iea}.
 Its basic structure is that of a $\phi^3$ theory, a standard QFT toy model which is super-renormalizable in 4 dimensions and renormalizable in 6 dimensions (where it becomes asymptotically free), but with the scalar field extended to be symmetric under the action of a compact group of the form $G\times \tilde G$.
-In particular, the scalar is taken to transform in the adjoint representation for each factor, and its Feynman rules carry corresponding symmetry factors (named color factors).
-The latter may be substituted by kinematical factors having the same symmetries, so to relate them to the Feynman rules and amplitudes of non-abelian gauge fields and gravity.
+In particular, the scalar is taken to transform in the adjoint representation for each factor, so that its Feynman rules carry corresponding symmetry factors (named color factors).
+The latter may be substituted by kinematical factors having the same symmetries, thus producing Feynman rules and amplitudes of non-abelian gauge fields and gravity.

-On the other hand, in a purely classical setting, the bi-adjoint scalar has served as the basis to find maps between classical solutions in gauge and gravity at non-perturbative \cite{Monteiro:2014cda, Luna:2015paa,Luna:2016due, White:2016jzc} and perturbative \cite{Goldberger:2016iau, Goldberger:2017frp, Goldberger:2017vcg, Shen:2018ebu} levels.
+In a purely classical setting, the bi-adjoint scalar has also served as the basis to find maps between classical solutions in gauge and gravity at both non-perturbative \cite{Monteiro:2014cda, Luna:2015paa,Luna:2016due, White:2016jzc} and perturbative \cite{Goldberger:2016iau, Goldberger:2017frp, Goldberger:2017vcg, Shen:2018ebu} levels.
 The perturbative solutions of the bi-adjoint scalar theory coupled with point sources (parametrized by their worldline coordinates) are obtained by iteratively solving the equations of motion.
 The kinematic structure of these solutions is crucial for a systematic amplitude-like implementation of the double copy \cite{Shen:2018ebu}.
 At classical perturbative level, the form of the action leading to equations of motion is unimportant as long as it reproduces the equations of motion, but its precise form is central to undertake quantization.